Betalabs/angular-cc-library/README.md

 # Description

-Angular CC Library - for validation and formating of input parameters
+Angular CC Library forked for validation and formating of input parameters

 # Demo
 1. Clone repo